 - Tap the side of the syringe to allow any air bubbles to float towards the needle.
 Avoid having these air bubbles in the syringe when self-injecting by first injecting out the collected bubbles that may form.

-- Avoid the midline of potential for injury to the urethra (6 o’clock; for urinary passage) and the penile arteries and nerves (near 12 o’clock)
+- Avoid the midline of potential for injury to the urethra (6 o’clock; urinary passage) and penile arteries and nerves (near 12 o’clock)

 - Avoid any visible veins or arteries on the surface.

-- The proper location for injection is at 9-11 and 1-3 o’clock positions, between the base and mid-portion of the penis. (see diagram)
+- The proper location for injection is at the 9-11 and 1-3 o’clock positions, between the base and mid-portion of the penis.

 - With a steady and continuous motion, penetrate the skin with the needle at a 90 degree angle.
 The needle should then be advanced to the hub.
-Slight resistance is encountered as the needle passes into the proper position within the erectile tissue
+Slight resistance is encountered as the needle passes into the proper position with the erectile tissue (corporeal body).

-Note: If you get a large black and blue mark on the side of the penis after you inject, you have not penetrated the corpusum.
-Remove the needle and start over using a new needle and syringe to inject the other side.
+- If you get a large black and blue mark on the side of the penis after your inject, you have not penetrated into the corpusum.
+Remove the needle and start over using a new needle and syringe to inject on the other side.